pedronauck/micro-router/readme.md

 ### UrlPattern instance as path

 The package [url-pattern](https://github.com/snd/url-pattern) has a lot of options inside it to match url.
-If you has a different need for some of your paths, like make pattern from a regexp, you can pass a instance of `UrlPattern` as the path parameter:
+If you have a different need for some of your paths, like a make pattern from a regexp, you can pass an instance of `UrlPattern` as the path parameter:

 ```js
 const UrlPattern = require('url-pattern')